SimonNoe/myotube-analyzer-app/README.md

 - Rearranged Excel file, added extra statistics
 - Added a 'back' button to thresholding
 - Fixed a bug in the 'Remove junk' function

+## 1.5.1 Released 17/08/2021
+- Changed default pixel size to 0.664
+- Changed default minimum branch length to 100
+- Clicking the undo/back/done button while drawing now brings up the figure
+- Minimum branch length is now loaded from the excel file if possible